realisticattorney/JS-Platform/README.md

 - Download this project or install running the next command in the terminal: git clone https://github.com/realisticattorney/JS-Platform.git
 - cd JS-Platform
 - In terminal run: npm install
-- And then: npm run dev
+- And then: npm run build
+- Finally: npm run start

 # How to run the tests